How Safe Is Cellular Data?

 In addition to working around Facebook’s staff using scissor lifts, night shifts were added to complete the install—a time when fewer employees at the 24/7 facility would be around.

-Cellular boosters work very simply: On the roof of the Facebook facility, a donor antenna was placed.
+Cellular repeaters work simply: On the roof of the Facebook facility, a donor antenna was placed.
 This is usually attached to a vent pipe or post, or a specially built mount.

 Inside the building, the installers put in broadcast antennas, after performing a site survey (in the site survey they measure the cell signal throughout the building, looking for weak and strong spots).
 These broadcast antennas were mounted on the walls and ceiling.

-Finally, boosters, also called amplifiers, were installed.
+Finally, repeaters, also called passive DAS, were installed.
 These require a power supply and adequate ventilation.
 Depending on the model, they can be mounted on a wall or put in a server room.

 When the installation was done—seamlessly, without a loss in any productivity in the facility—cell service was immediately improved.